-We have a two pronged approach to the treatment of infectious diseases.
+Traditional Chinese Medicine has a two pronged approach to infectious diseases.

-In the first instance we address ourselves to the immediate symptoms of the disease so as to provide symptomatic relief.
+In the first instance the immediate symptoms of the disease are addressed so as to provide symptomatic relief.

 However, as often as not the fact that such a disease has taken hold suggests there is an underlying disharmony which has allowed it to do so – this is especially the case where there is repeated bouts of the disease.